debadeepsen/nwcc/content/en/usage/cucumber.md

 ---
-title: 'Cucumber Usage'
+title: 'Feature Files'
-menuTitle: Cucumber
 description: ''
 position: 8
-category: Usage
+category: Cucumber
 ---

-## Feature Files

 Feature files are at the heart of Cucumber.
 A feature file is a list of steps written in the Gherkin syntax.
 It's essentially a series of lines (called "steps") describing a test scenario/test case.
 These lines typically start with one of the following keywords, which describe the purpose of the line.